xtremforce/RSAEncrypt/README.md

-Encrypt and decrypt long strings with RSA between PHP and Python.
+Encrypt and decrypt long strings using RSA (Asymmetric encryption), and work between PHP and Python.